 There are certain cars that are at a level #2 and their prices are being brought up by the best of best.
 But make no mistake, these prices will level off eventually.
 So if you can afford to buy the truly best for $500,000 and have it be worth $250,000 five years from now, then more power to you.
 But if you can’t afford to make a $250,000 loss then you need to call me before you make your next exotic, sports, and classic car purchase.

 This is not rocket science.
-Never has there been a wider chasm between a level 1 and level 4 driver.
+Never has there been a wider chasm between a 1 grade and 4 grade driver.
 Is there a bubble?
 Yeah!
-If you didn’t think the level 2 and level 3 aren’t being pulled up, then you haven’t been paying attention recently.
+If you didn’t think the 2 grade and 3 grade aren’t being pulled up, then you haven’t been paying attention recently.